 The Norfolk Pine trees in the park were planted in 1908.
 How old are they now?

-Start walking down Cliff Street, along the path on the left hand side.
+Start walking down Cliff Street.

 This used to be one of the main streets in Fremantle.
 It was the path between the ocean and the Swan River.